-Using mobile technology and open citizen science data, Earth Challenge 2020 empowers people around the world to help monitor and mitigate threats to environmental and human health in their community.
+Using mobile technology and open citizen science data, Global Earth Challenge empowers people around the world to help monitor and mitigate threats to environmental and human health in their community.

-Earth Challenge 2020 is working with research advisory teams around these areas to ensure scientific rigor, launching global events to mobilize the development of new EC2020 technologies and developing geographic-specific education and action materials to empower communities and make the data meaningful.
+Global Earth Challenge is working with research advisory teams around these areas to ensure scientific rigor, launching global events to mobilize the development of new Global Earth Challenge technologies and developing geographic-specific education and action materials to empower communities and make the data meaningful.

-Earth Challenge 2020 mobilizes the existing citizen science community while building capacity for new citizen science activities, enabling people around the world to collaboratively address the world’s most pressing environmental challenges through technology.
+Global Earth Challenge mobilizes the existing citizen science community while building capacity for new citizen science activities, enabling people around the world to collaboratively address the world’s most pressing environmental challenges through technology.

 IN HIGHER EDUCATION?

-TAKE A LOOK AT HOW YOU CAN INCORPORATE EARTH CHALLENGE INTO YOUR INSTITUTION
+TAKE A LOOK AT HOW YOU CAN INCORPORATE GLOBAL EARTH CHALLENGE INTO YOUR INSTITUTION

 EARTHDAY.ORG’s President, Kathleen Rogers, speaks more about the project in the “Wilson Center Now” video clip below.